SimonXIX/personal_server_docker/README.md

 # Docker Compose and Nginx configuration for simonxix.com

-This repository is the private Docker Compose and Nginx configuration for the SSD VPS virtual server ssdvps-18212.vps.net running https://simonxix.com and https://rlc.sandcats.io.
+This repository is the Docker Compose and Nginx configuration for the SSD VPS virtual server ssdvps-18212.vps.net running https://simonxix.com and https://rlc.sandcats.io.

 ## Technical details